Kongens Nytorv: Nyhavn to Holmens kanal

-The Royal Danish Theatre's current building (No. 1) is from 1872–74 and was designed by Wilhelm Dahlerup.
+The Royal Danish Theatre's current building (No. 1) is from 1872 to 1874 and was designed by Wilhelm Dahlerup.
 Its Art Nouveau-style 1931 extension Stærekassen, which spans the street Tordenskjoldsgade, was built both as an extension of the theatre and a new home for Danmarks Radio.

 Nyhavn to Gothersgade

 The Thott Mansion (No. 4) is from 1683 and is now home to the French Embassy.
 No. 8 was built for A. P. Moller-Maersk Group in 10+9 and the shipping company was headquartered in the building until 1979.
 Jyllands-Posten's Copenhagen office was then based in the building until 2010.

 The Lihme House (No. 18) is from 1787.